HF Sinclair (DINO) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the independent energy company had lost 6.76% over the past month, lagging the Oils-Energy sector's loss of 5.47% and the S&P 500's loss of 1.21% in that time.
+Heading into today, shares of the independent energy company had gained 0.12% over the past month, outpacing the Oils-Energy sector's loss of 4.02% and lagging the S&P 500's gain of 0.27% in that time.

-Investors will be hoping for strength from HF Sinclair as it approaches its next earnings release.
-On that day, HF Sinclair is projected to report earnings of $1.84 per share, which would represent year-over-year growth of 85.86%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $6.71 billion, down 10.01% from the year-ago period.
+HF Sinclair will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of $1.84, up 85.86% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $6.71 billion, down 10.01% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $8.94 per share and revenue of $28.2 billion, which would represent changes of -39.31% and -26.19%, respectively, from the prior year.
+DINO's full-year Zacks Consensus Estimates are calling for earnings of $8.83 per share and revenue of $28.2 billion.
+These results would represent year-over-year changes of -40.05% and -26.19%, respectively.

-Investors should also note any recent changes to analyst estimates for HF Sinclair.
+It is also important to note the recent changes to analyst estimates for HF Sinclair.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 1.02% lower.
-HF Sinclair currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.46% lower.
+HF Sinclair is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, HF Sinclair is currently trading at a Forward P/E ratio of 5.5.
-This valuation marks a discount compared to its industry's average Forward P/E of 18.79.
+Digging into valuation, HF Sinclair currently has a Forward P/E ratio of 5.64.
+For comparison, its industry has an average Forward P/E of 18.43, which means HF Sinclair is trading at a discount to the group.

-Meanwhile, DINO's PEG ratio is currently 0.48.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Alternative Energy - Other industry currently had an average PEG ratio of 1.47 as of yesterday's close.
+Also, we should mention that DINO has a PEG ratio of 0.55.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Alternative Energy - Other was holding an average PEG ratio of 1.49 at yesterday's closing price.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report